-NURS 335FT DV:Nurs w/Acute III Adults II 4 sem. hrs.
+NURS 330PL DV:Nurs w/Acutely III Adults I 4 sem. hrs.

-The major focus of this course is to examine physiological, developmental, psychosocial, cultural, and spiritual responses of adults to acute illnesses related to cardiovascular, neurological, renal/urological, hematological, immunological, and cellular alterations.
+The major focus of this course is to examine physiological, developmental, psychosocial, cultural, and spiritual responses of adults to acute illnesses related to endocrine, respiratory, gastrointestinal, integumentary, and musculoskeletal alterations.
 Critical thinking in combination with the nursing process is utilized while providing a safe environment and effective care with the acutely ill adult and their family as they adapt to internal and external stressors.
 Therapeutic nursing interventions focusing on the acutely ill and their family are initiated to promote, maintain, restore, and reorganize health, or to support death with dignity.
 Therapeutic communication skills are incorporated in an interdisciplinary approach to nursing care of the acutely ill adult and their family.
 Theoretical and empirical knowledge from nursing, sciences, and liberal arts provide the basis for the delivery of nursing care with the acutely ill adult and their family.
 Accountability and responsibility for incorporating evidence-based nursing practice in the delivery of nursing care for the acutely ill adult and their family is promoted.
-Leadership skills are developed and utilized in the implementation of health promotion strategies with the acutely ill adult and their family.
+Leadership skills are developed and utilized in the implementation of health promotion strategies with mental health clients and their families.
 Informatics is emphasized as a source of information and a means of communication among health care professionals.
 Ethical decision making with the acutely ill adult and their family integrates values and principles fundamental to the discipline of nursing and is conducted within legal mandates of professional nursing.
+Offered every fall and spring semester.

-Prerequisites: PSYCH 210, NURS 310FT, NS 207, BIO 206, BIO 290.
+Prerequisite: PSYCH 210, NURS 310PL, NS 207, BIO 206, NURS 260PL.